-Terry Sharpe is planning his 2017 Walk to raise awareness of the current Veteran suicide rate, which stands at 22 per day — the equivalent of one Veteran committing suicide every 65 minutes.
-Terry at age 66, will walk from Summerfield, NC to Washington, DC to bring attention to this terrible plight.
+Terry Sharpe is planning his May 2018 Walk to raise awareness of the current Veteran suicide rate, which stands at 22 per day — the equivalent of one Veteran committing suicide every 65 minutes.
+In addition Terry hopes to bring attention to Veteran Hunger and Veteran Homelessness.
+Terry at age 67, will walk from Summerfield, NC to Washington, DC to bring attention to this terrible plight.
 That is a trip of 300 miles, some very hard miles, but Terry wants to bring attention to the Veteran’s Issues.
-Terry will be joined on his walk by Micheal Boncek who is also an avid walker devoted to drawing attention to Veteran issues.
+This will be the 5th year for Terry making his walk, and his 6th 300 mile walk (he did two in one year).

 More than 69% of all Veteran suicides were among those 50 and older.
 Mental-health professionals said one reason could be that these men give up on life after their children are out of the house or a longtime marriage falls apart.
 Even though more older Veterans are committing suicide, it’s difficult to predict what the toll of America’s newest wars will be.
 A survey by the Iraq and Afghanistan Veterans of America showed that 30% of service members have considered taking their own life, and 45% said they know an Iraq or Afghanistan Veteran who has attempted suicide.